-Boundary Theme Representation Natural England Commentary judgement, carving out an initially proposed area so obviously for the developer has risks of future legal challenge.'
-ANON-PQ5Q-KRR3-9 'I would line [like] all proposed deletion to remain as AONB/National Landscape and not removed from the AONB' ANON-PQ5Q-KRZF-4 'This land is very important for its scenic value and is precisely the sort of land that should be protected.
-Building on this land will cause urban sprawl and destruction of our countryside.
-It will also mean the destruction of the rural area that I have grown up with and love.
-The country walk between South Farnham's Waverley Lane and The Spotted Cow will become a walk through a town.
-Also the country walk from Waverley Lane into Moor Park will become a walk thorough [through] a town.
-The feel of the whole area will be changed from delightful countryside to suburble?'
-Exclude land south of Moor Park Lane and north of Moor Park Way i.e. water meadows only should be designated area will be changed from delightful countryside to suburbia.'
-ANON-VUXE-WMMC-V 'Farm hardstanding and equestrian areas would not qualify on a visual assessment You have excluded the sand pit development on the NE [northeast] boundary so why include the residential development at Moor Park and Kilnside farm.
+Boundary Theme Representation Natural England Commentary that the wider area of the candidate AONB should be designated.
+Exclude land south of Moor Park Lane and north of Moor Park Way i.e. water meadows only should be designated ANON-VUXE-WMMC-V 'Farm hardstanding and equestrian areas would not qualify on a visual assessment You have excluded the sand pit development on the NE [northeast] boundary so why include the residential development at Moor Park and Kilnside farm.
 The issue of solar panels is divisive and discriminatory.
-There is already enough protections for the han gers with blanket TPOs with the residential area that is Rock house.
-Rock house is also out of site of anyone using the North Downs Way.
-The exclusions show an inconsistency in the proposed designations Commentary The Natural Beauty Assessment Report noted that the qualities of the Wey Valley landscape derive from both the valley floor meadows and woodlands and the steep wooded valley sides which define the valley.
-It also noted that the valley sides contain some development.
-In seeking a boundary which defined the whole of the valley (including the valley sides) and ensuring that a clear boundary line was adopted, it was necessary to include properties on the south side of Compton Way and properties at Rock House Lane including Kilnside Farm which forms part of the valley side landscape.
+There is already enough protections for the hangers with blanket TPOs with the residential area that is Rock house.
+Rock house is also out of site of anyone using the North Downs Way .
+The exclusions show an inconsistency in the proposed designations and seem to be more to do with proposed brown field sites rather than the area's natural beauty.
+There is no basis for proposing one side of Compton Way and not the other side.'
+CommentaryThe Natural Beauty Assessment Report noted that the qualities of the Wey Valley landscape derive from both the valley floor meadows and woodlands and the steep wooded valley sides which define the valley.
+It also noted that the valley sides contain some development.In seeking a boundary which defined the whole of the valley (including the valley sides) and ensuring that a clear boundary line was adopted, it was necessary to include properties on the south side of Compton Way and properties at Rock House Lane including Kilnside Farm which forms part of the valley side landscape.Natural England reviewed the boundary in the vicinity of Rock House and agree that this property, and the flatter land associated with it, lie beyond the valley.ConclusionMinor deletion to refine the boundary, excluding flatter land to the north of the valley around Rock House.
+The proposed boundary follows the outer edge of woodland on the steep valley sides.(Deletion 2 - Refer to Figure 13a)